|Previous College:||Long Beach State|

 After graduating from LBSU with a bachelor’s in Physical Education, the 23-year-old began her coaching career.
 Coach Mohr now has over 25 years of experience at all levels.
 She coached alongside Jelly Bean Bryant and Michael Cooper with the LA Sparks.
 She has NCAA Division 1 level coaching experience with Long Beach State and Santa Clara.
 Coach Mohr also has high school head coaching experience from her years with Long Beach Wilson High School.

 Coach Mohr has now found her home here at Cypress College.
-Since 1998, she has racked up over 300 victories, five Orange Empire Conference Championships, three OEC Coach of the Year Awards, five Regional Finals appearances, and a 2005 State Championship.
+Since 1998, she has racked up over 350 victories, seven Orange Empire Conference Championships, three OEC Coach of the Year Awards, seven Regional Finals appearances, and a 2005 State Championship.